 |QYAC||Developmental Beche de Mer Fishery|

 |Salt Water Murris||Digital printing of commercial art products|

 |Quandamooka Coast||Commercial tour operation (including sea based whale watching Yalingbila Tours)|

 School camps and tertiary research

-Completed by the Straddie Chamber of Commerce in 2019, this research initiative explored expanding the market for school camps, field studies and tertiary research on Minjerribah (North Stradbroke Island).
+This research initiative explored expanding the market for school camps, field studies and tertiary research on Minjerribah (North Stradbroke Island).